PottatoWasFound/PottatoWasFound/README.md

 - 👋 Hi, I’m @PottatoWasFound
-- 👀 I’m interested in Computer IT
+- 👀 I’m interested in Arduino/Esp
 - 🎮 Im a Gamer
 - 📫 How to reach me Gmail : pottatowasfound@gmail.com